BrycenAB/openAI_IMG_Generation_Editing/README.md

 # Libraries Utilized:
 -tkinter, webbrowser, openAI, requests, Pillow, and numpy

-# Built as a skeleton, can be added too for specific needs

 # Visit: https://openai.com/api/ to create an openAI account and get your API-key

 # Usage: